 No!
 If anything, you will save money.
-Animal products like meat, fish, dairy and eggs are expensive and by reducing or eliminating them, food bills drop - even if you eat much more vegetables, rice, potatoes, sweet potatoes, beans and lentils than you ever have before!

-While processed "vegetarian" or "vegan" foods may be expensive, the ideal way to eat for health is to consume foods in their most natural state.
-Unprocessed, or largely unprocessed foods, are normally the most inexpensive but highly nutritive quality foods that we can consume.

-Can I eat a WFPB diet to get rid of my health conditions and then go back to my normal way of eating?

-Yes, you can choose to do this if you wish.
-As with all medical care, a Lifestyle Medicine approach is only for people who choose to try a different way to improve their health.

-It is important to note that a Whole Food Plant-Based lifestyle is not a "diet" that one does for a few weeks, a few months, or even a few years.
-While eating WFPB, you may be able to treat and/or reverse many chronic diseases.
-In doing so, medications will likely need to be adjusted, and some may need to be discontinued.

-However, if you decide to revert back to the Standard American Diet (SAD), a highly processed diet that is heavy on animal products, your health conditions will most likely return, and medication will need to be readjusted and/or restarted.

-How long does it take to notice a difference?

-It depends on the health care condition and your commitment to incorporating Lifestyle Medicine into your daily routine.

-For example, a patient with Type II Diabetes who changes their way of eating may notice their blood sugars begin to lower within days.
-A patient with hypertension may also notice that their blood pressure begins to lower within days of changing what they eat.

-Updated text | No!
-If anything, you will save money.
 Animal products like meat, fish, dairy and eggs are expensive and by reducing or eliminating them, food bills drop - even if you eat much more vegetables, rice, potatoes, sweet potatoes, fruit, beans and lentils than you ever have before!

 While processed "vegetarian" or "vegan" foods may be expensive, the ideal way to eat for health is to consume foods in their most natural state.
 Unprocessed, or largely unprocessed foods, are normally the most inexpensive but highly nutritive quality foods that we can consume.

 Can I eat a WFPB diet to get rid of my health conditions and then go back to my normal way of eating?

 Yes, you can choose to do this if you wish.
 As with all medical care, a Lifestyle Medicine approach is only for people who choose to try a different way to improve their health.

 It is important to note that a Whole Food Plant-Based lifestyle is not a "diet" that one does for a few weeks, a few months, or even a few years.
 While eating WFPB, you may be able to treat and/or reverse many chronic diseases.
 In doing so, medications will likely need to be decreased, and some may need to be discontinued.

 However, if you decide to revert back to the Standard American Diet (SAD), a highly processed diet that is heavy on animal products and oils, your health conditions will most likely return, and medication will need to be readjusted and/or restarted.

 How long does it take to notice a difference?

 It depends on the health care condition and your commitment to incorporating Lifestyle Medicine into your daily routine.

 For example, a patient with Type II Diabetes who changes their way of eating may notice their blood sugars begin to lower within days to weeks.
 A patient with hypertension may also notice that their blood pressure begins to lower within days of changing what they eat.